pietrobraione/tardis/README.md

 with the configurator classes.

-If you want to run TARDIS on the tardis-experiments subjects included in the Docker image you can exploit the configurators and the launchers included in the project.
-For instance, if you want to generate tests for the AVL tree example, you can run the following command to exploit the configurator:
+If you want to run TARDIS on the pre-built tardis-experiments subjects included in the Docker image you can exploit the configurators and the launchers included in the project (see its `README.md` file for more information).
+For instance, if you want to generate tests for the AVL tree example, you can run the following command to use the configurator:

     $ tardis -options_config_path /root/tardis-experiments/bin -options_config_class avl.AvlConfigurator